andbardii/front-stack/m3/s2/project/README.md

 ### Start application

 Run `npm run server` for the server.
 Run `ng s -o` to run the app and open it.
-The application will automatically reload if you change any of the source files.